 Allstate, which is the largest publicly-held personal lines property and casualty insurer in America, began offering identity theft protection services in 2009.

 Allstate Identity Protection, previously known as InfoArmor, provides both preventative and restorative services to Allstate customers in the event of identity theft.
+The company offers two identity protection plan options which include an Essentials plan and a Premier plan for both individuals and families.

 In addition to the Allstate Digital Footprint system, Allstate Identity Protection provides consumers with customizable fraud alerts, monitoring services, and more.